Natural Hot Springs in California

-There are an abundance of both public and private (commercial) natural geothermal hot springs located throughout the state of California.
-Being the third largest state in the nation with over 163,000 square miles, California’s terrain is vast and sweeping.
+California features an abundance of both public and private (commercial) natural geothermal hot springs located throughout the state.
+Being the third-largest state in the nation with over 163,000 square miles, California’s terrain is vast and sweeping.
 It is one of the most geographically diverse states from mountains and coastal ranges, valleys, rivers and lakes to the incredible Mojave desert and of course – natural hot springs.

 In order to assist with finding your favorite hot water soak our hot springs listings contain access information, pool conditions, hours, directions, maps, rates, facility information, ratings, pictures, video clips and more.